 Do bully sticks cause weight gain in dogs?

 Yes, a bully stick can cause weight gain if consumed in excess.
 It should be given as a snack, and you need to consider the amount of calories compared to your dog’s daily requirement.
 Never let snacks exceed 10% of its daily needs.

 What do vets say about bully sticks?

 In general, most vets recommend the use of bully sticks, even the American Kennel Club.
 These snacks are healthy and provide a good amount of protein for a dog.
-They do not splinter easily, thus are safe for consumption.
+They do not splinter easily, and thus are safe for consumption.

 In Conclusion: Do Bully Sticks Have Calories?

 Bully sticks are a great way to treat your doggy buddy and when fed properly, the caloric content will not disrupt their regular diet.